gdbooks/LegacyOpenGL/Chapter4/ProjectionAndLookAt.md

 Make these changes in the __Math Implementation__ repository, once they are working, copy the Matrix4.cs file into your __OpenGL1X__ repository, replacing the old file.

 All three of these functions are going to be static!
+They don't modify any existing matrix, just return a new matrix specifying some sort of transformtaion!

 Deriving matrices is hard.
 I honestly have no idea how to derive an Orthographic projection matrix.
 What i will preset below is the formulas i've memorized and the things that work for me.
 If you want to be mathematically accurate, [this 3 page tutorial](http://www.codeguru.com/cpp/misc/misc/graphics/article.php/c10123/Deriving-Projection-Matrices.htm) is a decent walktrough of how to derive the matrices.
 It's not a skill you will ever need, i've never used it once.